Setting Up Code Signing for iOS Projects

 Code signing must be configured to generate ad-hoc distributions of your app and App Store builds.

-Fastlane Match is one of the Fastlane tools, and it allows for seamless configuration on code signing in both the development environment and on CircleCI.
-Fastlane Match stores all of your code signing keys and provisioning profiles in a GitHub repository, and downloads and installs the necessary keys and profiles with a single command.
+Fastlane Match is one of the Fastlane tools, and it allows for seamless configuration for code signing in both your local development environment and on CircleCI.
+Fastlane Match stores all of your code signing certificates and provisioning profiles in a git repository/AWS S3 Bucket/Google Cloud Storage, and downloads and installs the necessary certificates and profiles when required.

 bundle exec fastlane match init

-and follow the instructions to configure the Match repository.
-After configuration is complete, run
+- Follow the instructions to configure the Match repository

-bundle exec fastlane match development to generate and
+bundle exec fastlane match developmentto generate and install the Development certificates and profiles

-fastlane match adhoc to generate and install the Ad-hoc distribution
+bundle exec fastlane match adhocto generate and install the Ad-hoc distribution certificates and profiles.

 Preparing your Xcode project for use with Fastlane Match